-Summertime is finally here and the beach is most definitely calling your name, but it doesn't mean that you should slack off when it comes to college planning.
+Summertime is finally here, and the beach is most definitely calling your name, but it doesn't mean you should slack off when it comes to college planning.
 Sure, use this time to relax and spend time with family and friends.
 But also use your recess from school to get ahead with planning for college.
 There are some things you should continue to think about and do as your senior year quickly approaches.
 Here's our short list to keep you on track this July!

 Getting a job isn't always the most exciting way to spend your summer, but we can guarantee you'll be happy when you get a paycheck.
 Start setting aside a portion of your paycheck every pay period, and put it towards your college education.
 By saving your earnings, it can drastically reduce the amount you will need to borrow in loans.
-That will be worth a lot more to you than a new pair of shoes or gaming console!
+That will be worth a lot more to you than a new pair of shoes or video game!

-If you find yourself very interested in a certain career, look into opportunities to job shadow.
+If you find yourself very interested in a particular career, look into opportunities to job shadow.
 Seeing the daily routine of someone in your desired field could either confirm your interest or help you decide that you want to take a different route.
-Thankfully, you have plenty of time to decide on a college major and some surveys show that many college students change their major an average of three times!
+Thankfully, you have plenty of time to decide on a college major, and some surveys show that many college students change their major an average of three times!
 Just keep in mind that if you change your major, it might take more time to graduate, which translates into more money!
 Job shadowing or interning during high school might be able to save you from costly changes to your course of study.

-If there are any schools you would like to visit again before you apply, the summer is the time to do so.
-Call the admissions office ahead of time to book a spot on the campus tour.
-If you need to travel a longer distance, book travel and accommodations as soon as possible, as summer is the busiest time for travel!
-Keep in mind that if you are going to be playing a Division I or II sport, you may be eligible for an all expenses paid trip to the school.
-Talk to the college coach to find out and make sure to register at the NCAA Clearinghouse.
+If there are any schools you would like to visit before you apply, the summer is a great time to do so.
+Check online on the admissions page to book a spot on a campus tour.
+If you need to travel a longer distance, book travel, and accommodations as soon as possible, as summer is a busy time for travel!
+If you are interested in athletics, schedule time while visiting to speak to the college coach and learn more about their program and eligibility, and make sure to register at the NCAA Clearinghouse.